makersacademy/takeaway-challenge/README.md

 ### TODO

-* Massively improve test coverage
+* Massively improve test coverage.
 * Separate file for default menu.
 Do not hard code!
-* Add line totals in CustomerOrder#display_order
+* Add line totals in CustomerOrder#display_order.
-* Review encapsulation
+* Improve encapsulation.
-* Review breaking out some methods to new classes
+* Review breaking out some methods to new classes.
+* Better separation of concerns.
 * Remove all the comments!

 ### Technologies used